Bavisettisivaavinash/kyc-re-assessment/README.md

 # kyc-re-assessment
-# Data Analytics competetion by Barclays
+# Data Analytics assessment by Barclays

 Attribute Matching and Recommendation for Bank Data